-Chief Executive Officer & Co-FounderOffice: Boston Year: 2011
+CEO and Co-FounderOffice: Boston Year: 2011

-Prior to Social Finance, Tracy was a Managing Director for 11 years at The Parthenon Group where she established and led the Nonprofit Practice and worked with foundations and NGOs to accomplish their missions in the US and globally.
-Tracy also worked at Wellington Management Co. and McKinsey & Co.
+Prior to Social Finance, Tracy was a Managing Director for eleven years at The Parthenon Group, where she established and led the Nonprofit Practice and worked with foundations and NGOs to accomplish their missions in the U.S. and globally.
+Tracy also worked at Wellington Management Company and McKinsey & Company.

 A native of Hong Kong, Tracy is fluent in Cantonese and Mandarin.
-She graduated from Harvard College with a B.A. magna cum laude in Economics, and holds an M.B.A. with high distinction from Harvard Business School, where she was a Baker Scholar.
+She graduated from Harvard College with a B.A. magna cum laude in Economics and holds an M.B.A. with high distinction from Harvard Business School, where she was a Baker Scholar.